douglasmg7/txt/embedded_system/serial_communication.md

 Data length in bits.

 ### Wire 2
-SDA - Signal Data
+SDA - Signal Data (implemented int the pin A4 too)
-SCL - Signal Clock
+SCL - Signal Clock (implemented int the pin A5 too)